|>

 fit linear models, so they can expose more machinery.

-What is a GAM?
-Take 9890 with me (Spring, Tuesdays at 6) to find out!
+- Take 9890 with me (typically Spring semester) to find out!

 Perceptually: